inspr/core-legacy/doc/yamls/index.md

 ## dApps
-> A dApps is an Inspr structure that allows the user to contain his application in a container that can interact with the other components of the Inspr structure.
-One could call it an extra layer of abstraction that allows the simplification of communications between microservices in your cluster.
+> A dApp is an Inspr structure that allows the user to contain his application in a container that can interact with the other components of the Inspr structure.
+One could call it an extra layer of abstraction that allows the simplification of communications between multiple dApps in your cluster.

 [definitions and examples](dapp.md)

 ## Channels
-> Channels are a Inspr definition that facilitates the user's control over the message broker used to send message between dApps.
+> Resposible for creating a message broker's topic, that means that a Channel serve as a path in which two or more dApps can exchange data.
+It must have a Channel Type defined.

 [definitions and examples](channel.md)